rahulbharti5/sentiment-analysis-using-lstm/README.md

 ## Dataset

 The dataset used in this project is the [Sentiment Analysis Dataset](https://www.kaggle.com/datasets/abhi8923shriv/sentiment-analysis-dataset).
-It contains 50,000 movie reviews labeled as positive or negative.

 ## Model Architecture